2025 Municipal Election – Get Ready to Vote

 Campaign Financing Rules

-Candidates for mayor, councillor and school board trustee, or any person acting on behalf of a candidate, are responsible for ensuring they understand all campaign financial rules.
+Candidates for mayor or councillor, or any person acting on behalf of a candidate, are responsible for ensuring they understand all campaign financial rules.
 Candidates, or their official agent(s), are encouraged to review Part 5.1 of the Local Authorities Election Act (LAEA), which outlines all campaign finance rules, and seek their own legal advice when needed.

 Please review the Municipal Affairs Campaign Financing Fact Sheet for additional information.